ruggeri/tech-notes/ai/neural-nets.md

       parallel computation.
     * Talks about how motivates learning algorithms inspired by brain.
 * Activations functions:
-    * Linear, Rectified linear (linear with a zero threshold).
+    * Linear, Binary threshold, Rectified linear (sometimes called "linear threshold").
-    * Sigmoid (most common)
+    * Sigmoid (most common; derivatives make learning easy.)
     * Stochastic binary: basically one of these activation fns, but then uses it as a prob of producing a 1.
+        * Hm.
+This binarizes the neuron output, and also adds noise, which might be good to avoid overtraining?
+        * Not entirely sure what the benefit is.
 * Showed a simple training of a NN that connected pixels to digit classes.
-For each example, incremented weight from active pixels to correct answer, and decremented weights to other classes.
+For each example, if classified incorrectly, incremented weight from active pixels to correct answer, and decremented weights to the network's incorrect guess.
+    * He mentions why this is insufficient.
+What is learned is templates for the numbers.
+The winner is the number which has the most overlap with the template.
+    * So, for instance, if you allow random rotations of the numbers, you wouldn't learn anything.
 * Types of learning:
     * Supervised: Learn to predict a given output given an input.
         * Regression vs Classification.